Cultural Revolution: 1967: Seizure of power

 Shanghai's was the first provincial level government overthrown.
 Provincial governments and many parts of the state and party bureaucracy were affected, with power seizures taking place.
 In the next three weeks, 24 more province-level governments were overthrown.
-"Revolutionary committees" were subsequently established, in place of local governments and branches of the Communist Party.
-For example, in Beijing, three separate revolutionary groups declared power seizures on the same day.
+"Revolutionary committees" were established, in place of local governments and branches of the Communist Party.
+In Beijing, three separate revolutionary groups declared power seizures on the same day.
 In Heilongjiang, local party secretary Pan Fusheng seized power from the party organization under his own leadership.
 Some leaders even wrote to the CRG asking to be overthrown.

 In Beijing, Jiang Qing and Zhang Chunqiao targeted Vice-Premier Tao Zhu.
-The power-seizure movement was appearing in the military as well.
-In February, prominent generals Ye Jianying and Chen Yi, as well as Vice-Premier Tan Zhenlin, vocally asserted their opposition to the more extreme aspects of the movement, with some party elders insinuating that the CRG's real motives were to remove the revolutionary old guard.
+The power-seizure movement appeared in the military as well.
+In February, prominent generals Ye Jianying and Chen Yi, as well as Vice-Premier Tan Zhenlin, vocally asserted their opposition to the extreme aspects of the movement, with some party elders insinuating that the CRG's real motives were to remove the revolutionary old guard.
 Mao, initially ambivalent, took to the Politburo floor on 18 February to denounce the opposition directly, endorsing the radicals' activities.
 This resistance was branded the February Countercurrent—effectively silencing critics within the party.

-Red Guards marching in Guizhou, 1967.
-The banner in the center reads: "The People's Liberation Army firmly supports the proletarian revolutionary faction."

-Although in early 1967 popular insurgencies were limited outside of the biggest cities, local governments began collapsing all across China.
-Revolutionaries dismantled ruling government and party organizations, because power seizures lacked centralized leadership, it was no longer clear who believed in Mao's revolutionary vision and who was exploiting the chaos for their own gain.
-The formation of rival revolutionary groups and manifestations of long-established local feuds, led to violent struggles between factions.
+Although in early 1967 popular insurgencies were limited outside the biggest cities, local governments began collapsing across China.
+Revolutionaries dismantled ruling government and party organizations.
+Because power seizures lacked centralized leadership, it was no longer clear who believed in Mao's revolutionary vision and who was exploiting the chaos for their gain.
+The formation of rival revolutionary groups and manifestations of long-established local feuds led to violent struggles between factions.